 Behold: the World's Biggest Archive of Skinhead Ephemera

-It's easy to see why artist and collector Toby Mott is enthralled by skinhead culture; it sprawls decades in history, has seen various iterations and, if you take a step back and look at the movement as a whole, you're met with a confusing bunch of contradictions.
+It's easy to see why artist and collector Toby Mott is enthralled by skinhead culture; it sprawls decades in history, has seen various iterations, and, if you take a step back and look at the movement as a whole, you're met with a bunch of head-scratching contradictions.

 For example, if early skinheads were influenced by Jamaican rude boys and rocksteady music, how did later skinheads come to be defined by their racist propaganda?
 And why, if skinheads became associated with the far right, was their look also widely adopted by the gay community?
 And finally, if skinheads were about working-class authenticity and masculinity, why was the movement so meticulously concerned with fashion and aestheticism?

-VICE: Hey Toby, can you tell us how you became involved with skinhead culture?
+VICE: How did you become involved with skinhead culture?

 Toby Mott: Well, I was a punk in the 1970s, a middle-class sort of arty punk.
 The great thing about punk then was that it really was a melting pot where class and race made no difference, because most of the kids attracted to it were rebellious, or troubled in some way, and we found a home in punk.
 But in the late 70s and early 80s, punk kind of split, and you had your left-wing art school type punks and then skinhead culture.
 Both communities were subcultures under attack by Margaret Thatcher, but skinheads took a more right-wing attitude on the whole, I'd say.

 Punk was quite loose and creative, but skinhead became a much more rigid identity.
-It supposedly took its inspiration from original, working-class skinheads in the 1960s, but it had become much more fetishised.
+It supposedly took its inspiration from original, working-class skinheads in the 1960s, but it had become much more fetishized.
 If you look in the book you'll see that, for the skinheads in the late 1960s and early 70s, there was more room for interpretation.
-But by the time it came back around again in the 80s, everything was very defined, down to the width of your braces, the turn-up on your boots and how many holes you had in your Dr Martens.
+But by the time it came back around again in the 80s, everything was very defined, down to the width of your braces, the turn-up on your boots, and how many holes you had in your Dr. Martens.

-What intrigued you about these people then, if you weren't one per se?
+What intrigued you about these people then, if you didn't identify as one of them?